Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - Curry's Warriors average 104.8 possessions per game, fourth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- On defense, the Lakers have conceded 116.6 points per game, which is 20th-best in the league.
+- On the boards, the Lakers have conceded 44.9 rebounds per game, which puts them 25th in the league.

-- Conceding 44.9 rebounds per game, the Lakers are the 25th-ranked team in the league.
+- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the NBA.

-- In terms of assists, the Lakers have conceded 25.7 per contest, 15th in the NBA.

 Stephen Curry vs. the Lakers